PrincetonBPL/stress-domains-pub/README.md

 ### Replication

-Releases typically contain the data, source code, survey instruments, manuscript, and a summary of the research design.
+Releases typically contain the data, source code, survey instruments, and a summary of the research design.
 Simply run `stress_master.do` to reproduce tables and figures presented in the manuscript and appendix.
-These will be output in `tables/` and `figures/` respectively.
+These will be output in `latex/`.
 Experimental data was collected using Z-Tree.
 Results published in the manuscript were analyzed using Stata 13.1.

 ### Data

 + The directories `*_raw/` contain each experiment's raw data.
 These consist of `.xls` files produced by Z-Tree and `.dta` files containing subject demographics.
 We strip subject data of personally identifiable information to protect participant privacy.
-+ `*_Cleaned.dta` are intermediate datasets to be further cleaned.
++ `*_Cleaned.dta` are intermediate datasets to be merged into the analytic dataset.
 + `Stress_FinalWide.dta` is the final subject-level dataset containing data from all three lab experiments.
 This dataset is used to produce all tables in the manuscript.
 + `Stress_FinalTime.dta` is the final subject-by-question level dataset made by reshaping `Stress_FinalWide.dta` with temporal discounting variables.
 + `Stress_FinalNAS.dta` is the final subject-by-question level dataset made by reshaping `Stress_FinalWide.dta` with negative affect variables.